icure/presentations/taming-healthcare-development/short.md

 <!-- _class: lead -->

-# Questions?
+# The Good News

-**The good news:** Solutions exist.
+**Solutions exist!**
 Cardinal handle this complexity so you can focus on building great medical apps.

 *Don't build it all yourself.
 Focus on what makes you special.*

+iCure is ISO 27001:2022, ISO 13485, HDS v2 certified.

 cardinalsdk.com - ad@icure.com

-**iCure certifications:** ISO 27001:2022, ISO 13485, HDS v2
+**Next steps**
+*Now: have a sandwich & let's discuss!*
+*Next: Dedicated Digital Health Workshops*
+- Workshop#1 : Go-to-Market for Startup
+- Workshop#2 : Cloud & AI transition for SME
+- Workshop#3 : Enter the EU & Swiss Market for International Corporation
+*Details & how to subscribe:*